 This one may sound a little left of centre, but often you can actually get a more balanced impression of your mix by turning up the volume and listening outside of your room.

 Over time, your ears become conditioned to your listening environment as your brain adjusts to the space that you’re in and begins to compensate for any flaws.
 This is one of the biggest reasons that mixing can be so darn challenging.
 Any variations that you can add into your workflow can help greatly in gaining a more accurate view of the actual frequency balance of your track.
+(This app can help train your ears).

 Try going out onto your landing, your hallway or down the corridor and take a listen from a different perspective.
 You may find that certain flaws in the mix begin to jump out and become more obvious from this alternative position.